makinori/melonPrimeDS/README.md

 ### Todo

 -   Change controls when map is open.
 Need to find memory location
--   Show version fork version in application title bar
+-   Show fork version in application title bar